kaisero/fireREST/README.md

 ### Authentication

-FireREST uses basic authentication to authenticate to FMC.
+FireREST uses basic authentication to authenticate with fmc.
 You may also provide a session dictionary to re-use an existing authentication token.
 In case your authentication token times out the api client will automatically try to re-authenticate 3 times and handle any intermediate authentication exceptions.